Written by GuestOur goal here at BestCompany.com is to provide you with the honest, reliable information you need to find companies you can trust.

-It is a widely accepted belief that some of the most well known Universities, including those in the Ivy League sector, are ones guaranteeing a top-notch salary after graduation; however, in a ground breaking effort to get our nation up to par on where student debt lies with individuals holding MBA's, SoFi has created the first ever Return on Education (ROEd) MBA rankings.
+It is a widely accepted belief that some of the most well-known universities, including those in the Ivy League sector, are ones guaranteeing a top-notch salary after graduation; however, in a groundbreaking effort to get our nation up to par with where student debt lies with individuals holding MBA's, SoFi has created the first ever Return on Education (ROEd) MBA rankings.

-In an easy to digest infographic, SoFi breaks down which Universities offer MBA programs with the highest salary to the worst salary-to-debt ratio.
+In easy to digest information, SoFi breaks down which universities offer MBA programs with the highest salary to the worst salary-to-debt ratio.
 The results are based on a 21-month period of 240,000 student loan refinancing applications and can be represented as the "most objective, factually accurate and defensible data that can't be found or replicated anywhere else," as stated by SoFi.

 The University rendering the highest salary rate is Columbia University with the average salary base at $183,472, although they are ranked number eight according to US News due to the 1.5 times salary-to-debt ratio with graduates accumulating an average debt of $121,213.
 Ranked at number one is Sanford University.
 The average salary is slightly lower than Columbia at $177,590, with graduates having to pay back an average of $76,987.

 MBA schools on the list for the best salary-to-debt ratio include New York Institute of Technology where graduates earn an average salary of $126,068 but only accumulate an average of $50,308 during the course of their program.
 The University of Kansas comes in at number 10 on this list with graduates holding an average debt of $46,245, but earning an average of $97,086 - meaning they earn 2.1 times their debt amount.